 The code generator accepts data-type definitions in a number of formats, such as OMG IDL, XML Schema (XSD), and a DDS-specific format of XML.
-This makes it easy integrate RTI Data Distribution Service with your development processes and IT infrastructure.
+This makes it easy to integrate Connext with your development processes and IT infrastructure.
 In this chapter, we will define types using IDL.
 (In case you would like to experiment with a different format, rtiddsgen can convert from any supported format to any other: simply pass the arguments -convertToIdl, -convertToXml, -convertToXsd, or -convertToWsdl.)